Budibase/website/content/blog/alternatives/servicenow/index.md

 ### Pricing

-Like ServiceNow, Budibase is priced on a per-user basis, distinguishing between different types of colleagues.
+Budibase is priced on a per-user basis, distinguishing between different types of colleagues.
 However, unlike ServiceNow, we empower teams to build unlimited applications and workflows for free - for up to 5 users in the cloud or 20 users if you self-host.

 Our simple, transparent pricing model makes it easy to predict what your ITSM solutions are going to cost - with our Premium tier billing at $50 per month for creators and $5 per month for end-users.